 Fertility Awareness Method

-Fertility Awareness Method (FAM), also known as rhythm method and natural family planning, is a non-hormonal and non-invasive approach to birth control.
+Fertility Awareness Method (FAM), also commonly referred to as the rhythm method (though they are not the same thing) and natural family planning, is a non-hormonal and non-invasive approach to birth control.
 It is designed to teach you how to predict the signs of ovulation based on the signals your body is providing you.

 There are several methods of FAM (you can read more here), but the most effective has been shown to be the Symptothermal Method.